Sexual medicine: Female sexual dysfunction

 Similar to male sexual dysfunctions, sexual problems in women are also prevalent; however, they differ in the kind of dysfunction.
 For example, males have more problems related to function of their reproductive organs, where as for women it is more common to experience psychological problems, like lack of a sexual desire and more pain related to sexual activity.
 In 2008, 40% of U.S. women reported they were experiencing low sexual desire.

 Treatment approach is dependent on the type of dysfunction the women is experiencing.

 The treatment of female sexual dysfunction is varied as multiple causes are often identified.
 Following evaluation of symptoms and diagnosis, the woman's goals for treatment are determined and used to track progress.
 Health professionals are also trained to include the woman's sexual partner in the treatment plan, including noting any sexual dysfunction of the partner.
 Referral of the woman or couple to a sex therapist is also common to increase communication and expression of concerns and desires.
 Finally, conditions associated with the documented sexual dysfunction are simultaneously treated and included in the treatment plan.

 Non-pharmacologic treatment for female sexual dysfunction can include lifestyle modifications, biofeedback, and physical therapy.
 Pharmacologic therapy can include topical treatments, hormone therapy, antidepressants, and muscle relaxants.

 In fact, low sexual desire is the most common sexual problem for women at any age.
 With this, sexual ideas and thoughts are also absent.
 Counseling sessions addressing changes the couple can make can improve a woman's sexual desire.
-Other ways to treat include: trying a new sex position, using a sexual toy or device, having sex in an unusual location.
-Also, a woman enjoying her time with her partner outside of the bedroom, on a "date night", can improve the relationship inside the bedroom.

 Sexual pain is another large factor for women, caused by Genitourinary Syndrome of Menopause (GSM), which includes hypoestrogenic vulvovaginal atrophy, provoked pelvic floor hypertonus, and vulvodynia.
 These can all be treated with lubricants and moisturizers, estrogen, and ospemifene.